aodriscoll/allan-cs360/README.md

 ### In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?

 The most complicated screen that I built was the main inventory screen.
 This included a recycler view and a dynamic number of cards.
-The data needed backed by something that was equally dynamic.
+The data needed to be backed by something that was equally dynamic.
 I used a list view model object along with the LiveData APIs to accomplish this.
 There were a lot of new concepts that I had to understand to build this screen.
 The Room database was also very helpful.
 In the end, I was very pleased with the result.